GeoffBreemer/DLToolkit/scripts/AWS_commands.md

 2. Set environment variables to EC2 instance information: `. gb_server_info.sh`

-3. NO LONGER NEEDED: Create the EBS volume and attach it to the instance: `. gb_create_ebs.sh`
+3. Separate EBS volume ONLY: Create the EBS volume and attach it to the instance: `. gb_create_ebs.sh`

 4. Connect to the instance: `ssh -i $my_pem ubuntu@$my_dns` or `. gb_connect.sh`